neuralinternet/compute-subnet/README.md

 ## Introduction

-This repository serves as a compute-composable subnet, integrating various cloud platforms (e.g., Runpod, Lambda, AWS) into a cohesive unit.
+This repository serves as a compute-composable subnet, integrating various cloud platforms into a cohesive unit and incentivizing globally distributed compute aggregation.
 Its purpose is to enable higher-level cloud platforms to offer seamless compute composability across different underlying platforms.
 With the proliferation of cloud platforms, there's a growing need for a subnet that can seamlessly integrate these platforms, allowing efficient resource sharing and allocation.
 This compute-composable subnet empowers nodes to contribute computational power, with validators ensuring the integrity and efficiency of the shared resources.

 ### File Structure